lyubogeorgiev/Java-Advanced/Sets_Maps/README.md

 Using 2 Maps.
 One is for Key Materials, the other one is for Junk Materials.
 When printing using a List<Map.Entry<K, V>> to sort the key materials in descending order of their value.
 For the junk materials using a TreeMap as they need to be in alphabetical order.

+Exercise 12 - Srubsko Unleashed
+-
+Two nested maps are used to implement the solution.
+Venues are ordered by appearance, as singers are ordered in descending order of the amount of money paid for tickets.